Kurento/kurento/source/tutorials/java/tutorial-4-one2one.rst

    }

-The negotiation between WebRTC peer in the browser and WebRtcEndpoint in Kurento Server is made by means of `SDP`:term: generation at the client (offer) and SDP generation at the server (answer).
+The negotiation between WebRTC peer in the browser and WebRtcEndpoint in Kurento Media Server is made by means of `SDP`:term: generation at the client (offer) and SDP generation at the server (answer).
 The SDP answers are generated with the Kurento Java Client inside the class ``CallMediaPipeline`` (as we see in a moment).
 The methods used to generate SDP are